 Creating a 3D PCB

-To create a new 3D PCB from within a project, right click on the project name in Projects panel, then select Add New to Project » PCB3D.
+- To create a new 3D PCB from within a project, right-click on the project name in the Projects panel, then select Add New to Project » PCB3D.

 Once selected, the substrate file will be displayed in the 3D PCB editing window.
-If you cancel the substrate selection window a default cube shape will be displayed.
+If you cancel the substrate selection window, a default substrate will be displayed.

 Working in the 3D PCB Editor